Arnav-Oruganty/snake-game/README.md

-# Training AI to play the snake game.
+#  Using the concepts of Reinforcement learning to train a system agent to play the Snak game.

 ##  Track:
 Machine Learning (ML)